Certificate III in Individual Support (Ageing & Disability) [Superseded]

 There are no prerequisites or mandatory entry requirements, allowing flexible entry points that reflect an entrant’s knowledge, skills and experience.

-Entry requirements for this course are:
+Enrolment Documents required for this course are:

 Language, Literacy and Numeracy Assessment:

 Prior to course commencement, students will be required to undertake a pre-training review which includes a Language, Literacy and Numeracy (LLN) Assessment.
 This assessment is used to determine the student’s level of language, literacy and numeracy as well as student’s suitability for the specific qualification as required to complete the course and whether the student requires additional support.
-Students who are assessed as not having the required level of language, literacy and numeracy skills will be referred to external support networks or to JTI English classes for further skills development in the required area/s.
-Students can re-apply for enrolment once they have developed skills in that area.

 • It would be preferred if you are under 25 that you have completed year 10.